freneticmonkey/migrate/CLI.md

 > ### verbose
   Enable all log output

+## sandbox
+Apply a migration to the database within the sandbox.
+Optionally fully recreate the sandbox.
+If this is used in production your database is at risk.

+### flags

+>  ### migrate
+   Apply any changes to the local YAML schema to the target project database

+>  ### recreate
+   Recreate the target database from the YAML Schema in the working folder and insert the metadata into the management database

+>  ### force
+   Skip the confirmation check before wiping the database and rebuilding the schema

 ## setup
 The setup subcommand is used for configuring the migration environment.
 The flags to this command determine which environment is being configured.

 ### flags
->  ### sandbox
-   Recreate the target database from the YAML Schema in the working folder and insert the metadata into the target database

 >  ### init-management
    Create the management tables in the management database